ConsumerLawPA logo

 ConsumerLawPA is a consumer advocacy law firm established in 1996 and based in Philadelphia, led by Attorney Louis S. Schwartz who brings 15+ years of legal experience to consumer rights cases.
 The firm serves the Philadelphia metropolitan area, including Montgomery, Delaware, Berks, and Lehigh Counties, and has built a reputation for passionate advocacy on behalf of consumers facing unfair business practices.

-The firm's service portfolio spans multiple consumer protection areas including bankruptcy (positioned as a last resort option), foreclosure defense and predatory lending damages, debt collection abuse and harassment, debt relief and settlement negotiations, mortgage loan modifications, credit reporting fraud (including Equifax class actions), insurance claim denials, used car and repair shop fraud, and deficiency judgments.
+The firm's service portfolio spans multiple consumer protection areas including bankruptcy (positioned as a last resort option), foreclosure defense and high-cost lending damages, debt collection abuse and harassment, debt relief and settlement negotiations, mortgage loan modifications, credit reporting fraud (including Equifax class actions), insurance claim denials, used car and repair shop fraud, and deficiency judgments.
 They handle both individual cases and class action litigation, providing free initial consultations to prospective clients.

 The firm presents as a legitimate legal practice with established credentials, though the website lacks specific case results, client testimonials, or detailed fee structures beyond the free consultation offer.
 As a bankruptcy-focused law firm, they position bankruptcy as a last resort rather than a primary product, suggesting a more holistic consumer advocacy approach than pure bankruptcy mills.
 The attorney's 15+ years of experience (stated on the website) aligns with the firm's 1996 founding claim.